 Adrenaline is often flung into writing as some wonder-drug that can make a fighter invincible.

-If your characters are fighting a battle or war (Tutorial for that is here) adrenaline will not keep them going.
+If your characters are fighting a battle or war (check my article How to write powerful battles and wars) adrenaline will not keep them going.
 It takes work, practice, building of stamina to keep the body (and mind) going after adrenaline has been and gone.

 Many writers have messed this up and so the writing becomes heavy and cumbersome to read.
 You find this in almost any prose where the writer has a great knowledge of a specific subject so they then bore their readers to death.

 Example: Those who are well versed in fencing or martial arts will often litter the entire fight scene with exact terminology and minuscule detail of pose and moves.

 For those who do not have the same level of knowledge on these subjects, we will find the whole thing tedious to read.
 By doing this, you alienate your readers and turn a strong scene into something to be skipped over.

 The best way to write a fight scene is to decide what is going to happen.
 Why will the fight start, who wins, who gets injured?
 Don’t forget that even mock fighting such as training / jousting etc can cause injury and death.